The maximal quantum group-twisted tensor product of C*-algebras: Passage to coactions of universal quantum groups

 \section{Passage to coactions of universal quantum groups}

 The results that we would like to present next involve the push-forward of coactions along morphisms of $\Cst$-quantum groups.
-Such a push-forward, however, can only be defined under additional assumptions on the coaction, like injectivity, see \cite{Meyer-Roy-Woronowicz:Homomorphisms}, or weak continuity, see the Appendix, which we are unable to verify in the cases of interest to us.
+Such a push-forward, however, can only be defined under additional assumptions on the coaction, like injectivity, see \cite{Meyer-Roy-Woronowicz:Homomorphisms} and the Appendix, which we are unable to verify in the cases of interest to us.

 We therefore switch to coactions of universal quantum groups, which subsume injective, continuous coactions of $\Cst$-quantum groups and where the push-forward is straightforward.

 Indeed, let $\Qgrp{G}{A}$ be a $\Cst$-quantum group and let $(C,\gamma)$ be a (continuous) coaction of the universal $\Cst$-bialgebra $(A^{\univ},\Delta^{\univ}_{A})$.
 If $(D,\Delta_{D})$ is another $\Cst$-bialgebra and $f\in \Mor(A^{\univ},D)$ is a morphism of $\Cst$-bialgebras, then